peachfuzzz/steffnstuff-blog/src/pages/about.md

 title: "About"
 ---

-Hey there, I’m Stephen Wu.
-I’m currently a student at NYU with concentrations in finance and data science/computing and a minor in creative writing.
-My experiences primarily lie in data science, with a focus on machine learning research for medicine and health.
-Currently, I'm an intern doing biostatistics research at Mayo Clinic and I'm involved with game design for an upcoming health and mindfulness game.
+## Who am I?

+The correct question in this frame of reference would be “Who are you?”
+I can’t answer the former for you, but I can answer the latter!

+Heya, I’m Stephen.
+You can call me Stephen (Curry, not Hawking), or Steph, or Peachfuzzz, or the other litany of names I have lying around.
+I have tried on (though perhaps never worn for long) as many hats as I have online aliases.
+I hail from medicine, I study business, I practice data science, I strive towards game design, and I write.

+I say that like I’m older than dirt, but I’m really just an undergraduate student at NYU Stern.
+My experience lies primarily in data science, but I’ve been actively interested in game design for years.
+My life path is probably not what you’re here for, but if you are, I’m flattered!
+You can check all my career details [on LinkedIn.](https://www.linkedin.com/in/stephen-wu-07b7b319b/)

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">
 </div>

+## Why does this website exist?

+This blog was originally hosted on Notion as a very informal collection of an assortment of ideas.
+Since then, my desire to appear socially presentable online has won out against my instinct of keeping to myself, and I threw them all onto this site.
+They’re still not particularly organized—they come from me, and I’m not particularly organized—but you can always use the tag system to look at specific topics.

-## About this blog
+## What is this blog about?

-This blog is a collection of my various writings about media, particularly games.
-Each post is of varying length, with topics ranging from essays about League of Legends and Teamfight Tactics to personal writing pieces.

-## Interests
+I write about things for which I have strong feelings.
+Opinions, images, ideas, etc. These things tend to center around games, but I’m not opposed to writing beyond games.
+I just tend not to hold opinions for things I don’t interact with on a daily basis.

+## What do you care about?

 - Game design
 - Data science
-- Machine learning/Deep learning
+- ML/AI

+## What media do you consume?

-- Hobbies
+- Manga
+  - Here’s a semi-regularly updating list on what I’ve read that’s been good!
-- Books (sci-fi/fantasy)
+- Books
-- Manga (romcoms)
+- Some games
-- Gaming (League of Legends, Teamfight Tactics, modded Minecraft)
+  - League of Legends, Teamfight Tactics, modded Minecraft (in that order)

-If you like this theme, you can star/contribute to the [repo](https://github.com/peachfuzzz/steffnstuff-blog).
+If you like this theme, here's my [repo](https://github.com/peachfuzzz/steffnstuff-blog).
-Or you can even give any feedback via my [email](mailto:pearfuzzz@gmail.com).
+If you'd like to contact me about anything, feel free to [email me at pearfuzzz@gmail.com](mailto:pearfuzzz@gmail.com).